-If you are married on the date your benefit payments begin, your retirement savings account must be paid in the form of a survivor annuity with your spouse as your co-annuitant, unless you and your spouse waive the survivor annuity form of payment and you elect an optional form of payment with your spouse's consent.
+If you are married on the date your benefit payments begin, your SRP retirement savings account will be paid in the form of a 50% joint and survivor annuity with your spouse as your co-annuitant, unless you and your spouse waive the 50% joint and survivor annuity form of payment and you elect an optional form of payment with your spouse's consent.
 See Electing an Optional Form of Payment for further information.
-Under a survivor annuity, monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) are made for your lifetime and, at your death, if your spouse survives you, he or she will receive monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) equal to 50% of your monthly benefit.
+Under a 50% joint and survivor annuity, monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) are made for your lifetime and, at your death, if your spouse survives you, he or she will receive monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) equal to 50% of your monthly benefit.
 After your surviving spouse dies, all payments stop.

-If you are not married on the date your benefit payments begin, your retirement savings account must be paid in the form of a single life annuity unless you waive the single life annuity and elect an optional form of payment.
+If you are not married on the date your benefit payments begin, your SRP retirement savings account will be paid in the form of a single life annuity unless you waive the single life annuity and elect an optional form of payment.
 Under a single life annuity, monthly payments (or quarterly, semi-annual, or annual payments in the case of small benefit payments) are made for your lifetime, and at your death, all payments stop.

-If you or your spouse do not waive the required form of payment for amounts invested in mutual funds options available under the Plan, you must transfer those amounts to the TIAA Traditional Annuity, the TIAA Real Estate Account, or to the CREF Social Choice investment options available under the Plan if you want to commence distributions.
+If you or your spouse do not waive the default form of payment for amounts invested in mutual funds options available under the Plan, you must transfer those amounts to the TIAA Traditional Annuity, the TIAA Real Estate Account, or to the CREF Social Choice investment options available under the Plan if you want to commence distributions.